ptrxt/sigme/README.md

 ## Signals
 The signal sources produces **signals**.
 A signal is a chunk of dynamically allocated memory created by calling signal_new().
 This function actually allocates two chunks of memory.
 The first is a control block used for signal lifetime management.
 The second block is the signal payload seen by the client application.
 ![signal](/doc/signal.png)

 The size and format of the signal payload is not known by the framework.
 During signal creation, signal_new() will make a call to a create() callback supplied by the application for that signal type.
 In the create() function, the application should allocate and populate a memory block for the payload.

+### Signal registration
+Like receivers and sources, the used signal types must be registered at startup.
+This ties a **SignalType** identifier to an instance of **SignalTypeDetails** interface.
+So when an signal source creates a new signal with signal_new(type, data), the framework knows which interface to call for allocation of the signal payload part.